jfining/ssw555_fall_18/README.md

 ## Test project is working with command
 - Change current directory to 'ssw555_fall_18'
 - Type following commands.
-There should be no errors during executions of the commands.
+There should be no errors during execution of the commands.
   - ```mvn package```
   - ```cd target```
   - ```java -jar gedcom-disk-1.0-SNAPSHOT.jar "../Submissions/Project3/proj03test.ged"```

-## Import project
+## Import project Eclipse
-- Get code
-- Import project to Maven
 - File
 - Select 'Maven' from the list
 - 'Existing Maven Projects'
 - Next
 - Then select root of the project 'ssw555_fall_18'
 - 'Select folder'
 - 'Finish'

 ## Add debug configuration
 - Right click on "App" class and then click debug(This will add configuration)